Rejection Sensitive Dysphoria

 Rejection Sensitivity Dysphoria and Social Anxiety

 RSD and Social Anxiety Disorder share many traits.
 RSD currently is not a formal diagnosis included DSM-V. There are a few notable differences between RSD and Social Anxiety Disorder.
-Those with social anxiety disorder tend to fret more over interactions with people they have not yet established a close relationship.
-Their excited subsides when with intimate partners.
-With RSD, close relationships magnify fearful reactions of rejection.
+Those with social anxiety disorder tend to fret over interactions with people they have not yet established a close relationship.
+However, they feel secure when with intimate partners.
+With RSD, close relationships magnify the fear of rejection and abandonment.

-Social anxiety disorder may prevent a person from attending a party while RSD may lead to a quick departure from the party after a perceived slight or criticism.
-Bedrossian suggests that RSD symptoms dissipate rapidly, while many mental health conditions are constant companions (2021).
+Social anxiety disorder may prevent a person from attending a party while RSD may lead to a quick departure from the party after a perceived slight or criticism.ย Bedrossian suggests that RSD symptoms dissipate rapidly, while many mental health conditions are constant companions (Bedrossin, 2021).ย

 Treatment for Rejection Sensitive Dysphoria